 - Any other form of government-issued ID (national or foreign)

-If you would like to find out where you are at educationally before you take GED 2014, the Adult Basic & Litearcy Education (ABLE) Program offers a four-day orientation.
+If you would like to find out where you are at educationally before you take GED 2014, the Aspire Program offers a three day orientation.
 You will take assessments to find out if you are actually ready to take the GED or if you need to brush up on your skills.
-We have day and evening orientations available.
+We have morning and evening orientations available.
 Call: (330) 235-0020.

 If you are ready to take GED 2014, the testing center is located in Portage, County, Ohio.
 Please call: